-Following completion of the transaction to sell all the share capital of Coral Tell, which operates Yad2 (see update to Section 1.2), approval of the provision for the early retirement of employees (see update to Section 2.9.3), and the execution of an agreement by Pelephone to establish an LTE network, below is a revised forecast for the Bezeq Group for 2014, based on the information currently known to the Bezeq Group (there is no change compared with the revised forecast published in the Company's quarterly report at March 31, 2014):
+Following completion of the transaction to sell all the share capital of Coral Tell, which operates Yad2 (see update to Section 1.2), approval of the provision for the early retirement of employees (see update to Section 2.9.3), and the execution of an agreement by Pelephone to establish an LTE network, below is a revised forecast for the Bezeq Group for 2014, based on the information currently known to the Bezeq Group (there is no change compared with the revised forecast published in the Company's quarterly reports at March 31, 2014 and June 30, 2014):

-- Net profit attributable to shareholders is expected to be approximately NIS 2 billion. - EBITDA4 is expected to be approximately NIS 4.5 billion. - The Group's free cash flow5 is expected to be approximately NIS 2.5 billion.6
+- Net profit for shareholders is expected to be approximately NIS 2 billion. - EBITDA is expected to be approximately NIS 4.5 billion. - The Group's free cash flow is expected to be approximately NIS 2.5 billion.

-The Company's forecasts detailed above are forward-looking information, as defined in the Securities Law.
-The forecasts are based on the Company's estimates, assumptions and expectations, including the following:

-The forecasts do not include the effects of a provision for the early retirement of employees, insofar as this takes place (over and above any resolutions relating to retirement that have already been passed by the Company, as detailed in the update to Section 2.9.3), investments insofar as there are any for the purchase of frequencies for a 4G LTE network, and the impact of a possible merger with DBS.
+The Company's forecasts in this section are forward-looking information, as defined in the Securities Law.
+The forecasts are based on the Company's estimates, assumptions and expectations, including - the forecasts do not include the effect of provision for the early retirement of employees, insofar as this takes place (over and above any resolutions relating to retirement that have already been passed by the Company, as detailed in the update to Section 2.9.3), investments insofar as there are any for the purchase of frequencies for a 4G LTE network, and the impact of a possible merger with DBS.